HappyHackingOrange/Wildlife-Behavior-Classification/README.md

 ## Feature Selection and Clustering Techniques

-Because the data contains both quantitative and qualitative features (also called mixed data), factor analysis of mixed data (FAMD) is used to select features before clustering.
-FAMD works as a principal components analysis (PCA) for quantitative features and as a multiple correspondence analysis (MCA) for qualitative features.
+Because the data contains both continuous and categorical features (also called mixed data), factor analysis of mixed data (FAMD) is used to select features before clustering.
+FAMD works as a principal components analysis (PCA) for continuous features and as a multiple correspondence analysis (MCA) for categorical features.
+A clustering algorithm called k-prototype is used to cluster mixed data, which is a simple combination of (continuous) k-means and (categorical) k-modes clustering algorithms.

+## Spatiotemporal Analysis

+A spatiotemporal analysis method called T-LoCoH (Time Local Convex Hull) is used to construct home ranges and exploring spati-temporal patterns in movement data.
+It is a extension of the LoCoH method but includes time in the analysis.

 ## Author